"Everything we hear is an opinion, not a fact. Everything we see is a perspective, not the truth."

 Seek Disconfirming Evidence

-Actively look for what challenges your view:
+Look for what challenges our view:

 - Who sees this differently, and what might they be right about?